Quick navigation:

 What impacts my Battery during the day?

 Basically, everything you do impacts your Battery during the day.
-In fact, you can check out the impact of different activities on your battery level in the Pressure category of your home screen.
+In fact, you can check out the impact of different activities on your battery.

 The higher your heart rate, the faster your battery drains — so exercise or high-stress meetings will drain it quickly.
-Keeping at rest, on the other hand, can recharge your battery.
+Keeping at rest with a lower heart rate, on the other hand, can recharge your battery.

 What is Sleep Guidance?